 The parlor, or drawing room, with its original carved mantel and door cornices, was the finest room in the house.
 It was the center of entertaining and the receiving area for important guests.
 In this room, Senator Miller may have learned of both his political victories and his defeat, and George Macculloch’s many heirs heard the reading of his will.

 Over the fireplace, George Macculloch’s portrait shows the Morris Canal in the background.
 George is credited as the visionary for this engineering marvel.
-Louisa Macculloch is portrayed wearing a fashionable paisley shawl and seed pearl broach befitting her status as a prominent community leader.
+Louisa Macculloch is portrayed wearing a fashionable paisley shawl and seed pearl broach befitting her status as prominent community leader.

 Please touch the carvings on the fireplace mantle.
 They date to 1812, when the Center Hall was added.
 Please take care to not bump into the corner of the mantle.
 How does the decoration feel?